 If you’re in a leadership position, be conscious of team members following you to your new venture.
 Especially in competitive talent markets, this can cause unwanted friction.
-Give at least eight weeks notice to your employer if possible.
-It takes a while to backfill a position.
-By giving your employer enough notice and offering to offboard, you’re not burning any bridges.
+Give at least eight weeks' notice to your employer if possible — it usually takes a while to backfill a position.
+By giving your employer enough notice and offering to off-board, you’re not burning any bridges.
 Leave on a high note by working harder in the last eight weeks than you did before.

-Now, on to the less glamorous part of starting a company: structuring the company and getting a lawyer.
-We won’t blame you for skipping ahead.
-TLDR; don’t cheap out.
+Now for the less glamorous part of starting a company: structuring the company and getting a lawyer.
+We won’t blame you for skipping ahead, but TL;DR: don’t cheap out.
 Hire an experienced law firm that has worked with startups before and knows what they’re doing.
 It will save you a lot of headaches down the road.
 As for your company structure, keep it simple.
 To be clear, the following section isn’t legal advice.

 With more startups going remote, remember that offer letters and IP assignments are specific to the state where that employee is working.
-That means it’s important to have a law firm that has worked in the location you’re hiring (e.g. Washington state).
-If there is anything you take away from this section, it should be the importance of investing in top-notch legal counsel, rather than cutting corners.
+That means it’s important to have a law firm that has worked in the location you’re hiring (e.g., Washington state).
+If there's anything you take away from this section, it should be the importance of investing in excellent legal counsel, rather than cutting corners.

 When you finally start your own company, ensure all the existing IP gets assigned to the company.
 You, your co-founders, and other employees should own stock, but the company should own all the ideas.
 Everyone, including contractors, needs to sign confidentiality agreements and assign their IP to your company.
 A top-tier law firm will help you do this the right way.

-Finally, open source companies need to be especially careful when it comes to their IP.
-The GPL license is viral, which means if your company uses GPL-licensed code (and distributes the product), you’re essentially open-sourcing the entire project.
-If you are founding an open source company, make sure you consult with a top-notch attorney who can help you determine how to create IP value while still incorporating open source solutions into your products.
+Finally, open-source companies need to be especially careful when it comes to their IP.
+The GPL (General Public License) is viral, which means if your company uses GPL-licensed code (and distributes the product), you’re essentially open-sourcing the entire project.
+If you are founding an open-source company, make sure you consult with a top-notch attorney who can help you determine how to create IP value while still incorporating open-source solutions into your products.

-Pro Tip: Cooley Go has a library of ready-to-go legal docs or founders, including incorporation packages, offer letters, employment agreements, privacy policies, etc. Goodwin’s Founder’s Workbench is also a great resource.
+Pro tip: Cooley Go has a library of ready-to-go legal docs for founders, including incorporation packages, offer letters, employment agreements, privacy policies, etc. Goodwin’s Founder’s Workbench is also a great resource.

 One of the most important parts of building an enduring company is setting the right culture from the start.
 As a leader, it’s your job to create the right norms and processes that will shape the company moving forward.
 With the numerous competing priorities we outlined above, founders often put this off until later, but the resounding advice we heard from founders reflecting on their own learnings is that it’s critical to create an intentional culture from the very beginning.

-Setting an intentional culture at the pre-seed stage begins with writing down your organizational values and creating a common knowledge base for the whole company.
-That means codifying your mission and creating a common knowledge base for your team.
-For instance, Abhi and Leila created a “company mission control” that helps keep their whole team aligned throughout the chaos of the seed stage.
+Setting an intentional culture at the Pre-Seed Stage begins with writing down your organizational values and creating a common knowledge base for the whole company.
+For instance, Abhi Sharma and Leila Golchehreh of Relyance created a “company mission control” that helps keep their whole team aligned throughout the chaos of the Seed Stage.

 “Founders should live the culture they want to create.
 At Demisto, we truly believed in discipline, family, and having fun.
-All the founders from day one had set boundaries like blocked evening time for family.
-This does not mean that we did not work crazy hours but we did as per our convenience.
-As the team grew, we noticed that new people who we hired embodied the same value.
+All the founders from day one had set boundaries, like evening time for family.
+This does not mean that we did not work crazy hours but we did at our convenience.
+As the team grew, we noticed that new people we hired embodied the same value.
 People always took breaks in evenings for working out and hanging out with colleagues or family.
-The environment at work was really pleasant with a ping pong table buzzing, people joking around and happy employees always deliver their 100%.”
+The environment at work was always pleasant with a ping-pong table buzzing and people joking around.
+Happy employees always deliver 100%.”

-Your mission and culture should be reflected in the people you hire, keep and promote.
-John says, “Culture isn’t what you preach but rather what you tolerate and reward.”
+Your mission and culture should be reflected in the people you hire, keep, and promote.
+“Culture isn’t what you preach but rather what you tolerate and reward,” John says.
 To build the culture you want, you need true believers and “doers” who will roll up their sleeves and help breathe life into the organization.
 At Nextdoor, that meant every early employee was addressing support tickets and hand-drawing people’s neighborhood boundaries.
 In the earliest stages, there’s a real focus on doing unscalable things because that’s where the real learning and innovation comes from.

-Note: If you do make a mishire early on and it’s not working out with an employee for whatever reason, be transparent.
-Have a process for letting people go if needed so you don’t cause resentment within the organization.
+Note: If you do make a mistake in hiring early on and it’s not working out with an employee for whatever reason, be transparent.
+Develop a process for letting people go if needed so you don’t cause resentment within the organization.

-Startups are a wild ride.
-Elizabeth Lawler, Co-founder of Appland, describes the extremes as “party hats and razor blades,” where one second, you’re dying, another, you’re winning!
-Being transparent and aligned on the processes and what teammates can expect of one another can help make the wild ride of starting a company feel a little less bumpy.
+Working for startups can be a wild ride.
+Elizabeth Lawler, co-founder of Appland, describes the extremes as “party hats and razor blades,” where one second, you’re dying — another, you’re winning!
+Being transparent and aligned on the processes and what teammates can expect of one another can help make the ride a little less bumpy.

 “You are going to run into hurdles.
 There’s a lot of high highs and a lot of low lows.
-Whether it’s something happening with your software or a competitor...you can get depressed.
+Whether it’s something happening with your software or a competitor, you can get depressed.
 You can have really bad days.
 If you have a strong team, you can at least grab a beer and have those moments to get through it together.
-It’s important to create those bonds for those low times.” - Jyoti Bansal
+It’s important to create bonds for those low times.”

-Reflecting on the journey thus far and whether it’s all been worth it, the founders left little ambiguity.
+In reflecting on their startup journeys so far — and questioning whether the ups and downs are worth it — the founders we spoke with left little ambiguity.
 What do they wish they had known if they were going through it again the first time?
 It’s not all rosy, but it’s worth it.
-As Jyoti put it,

-“The reason to start something is to satisfy the burning desire to solve a problem and make a big impact.
+“The reason to start a company is to satisfy the burning desire to solve a problem and make a big impact.
 Startups are an incredible driver for innovation and creation in society.
-It’s very fulfilling to build something from scratch and impact hundreds, maybe thousands of people’s lives.”
+It’s very fulfilling to build something from scratch and impact hundreds, maybe thousands, of people’s lives.”

-Taking the leap as a founder is one of the most difficult and rewarding experiences someone can have in a lifetime.
 At Unusual Ventures, our core mission is to be a team of specialists dedicated to helping founders at the beginning of their journeys in a way no other investor group ever has.
 If you are a pre-seed founder even considering starting something in the future, we'd love to talk to you.
 Please reach out to Sarah Leary firstname.lastname@example.org (Consumer) or John Vrionis email@example.com (Enterprise).
-We appreciate you taking the time to read this guide and would welcome any feedback you have to Rae Dinh firstname.lastname@example.org.

 Thank you to all who collaborated on this piece by sharing their experiences or feedback.
 It takes a village!
 Special thanks to: